ShengaoYi/UPenn/README.md

-# Records of Assignments at Upenn
+# Records of Assignments at UPenn

 ## MUSA 500 Spatial Statistics and Data Analytics
 The goal of this course is to familiarize students with a number of statistical and data mining techniques commonly used for analyzing different types of urban data.
 The course will have two key parts: 1) regression analysis for urban data, and 2) identifying patterns in urban data.